 - choosing pasteurized juices and dairy products over unpasteurized products

 Regular exercise keeps the body healthy.
-In addition to strengthening the body, exercise causes the body to release endorphins that reduce stress levels.
-However, those with weak immune systems should be careful not to push themselves too hard as this can weaken the immune system further.
+In addition to strengthening the body, exercise causes it to release endorphins that reduce stress levels.
+However, those with a weak immune system should be careful not to push themselves too hard, as this can weaken the immune system further.

 Therefore, people with a weak immune system may wish to avoid exercising:

 - at too high an intensity